 Note: You can import up to 1000 WooCommerce customers with the initial import.

 If you have a Variable Product in WooCommerce, then a product with a matching variant structure will be created in Katana.
 Katana will also create an additional variant for the parent product.
 Make sure that you have a unique SKU defined for each variant, otherwise, the variant will not be imported.
 Read more

 If you switch the option OFF, new products will be created in Katana only for those items that appear on imported Sales orders.

 Note: You can import up to 20,000 WooComemrce products with the initial import.
 Each product variant is counted separately.

 Importing initial stock levels of products from WooCommerce to Katana.
 If switched ON, all inventory levels of products will be imported from WooCommerce to Katana.
-If you have in Katana multiple locations, the inventory levels are imported to the location defined in the first step of integration configuration.
-Inventory import will create a Stock Adjustment in Katana for recording those stock levels.
+If you have multiple locations in Katana, the inventory levels are imported to the location defined in the first step of integration configuration.
+Inventory import will create a Stock adjustment in Katana for recording those stock levels.
 Read more

 If you choose to import stock levels from WooCommerce to Katana, you need to determine the initial cost for the product stock for Katana.
 WooCommerce does not track the manufacturing cost of products, thus, without defining the cost, products would appear with the Average Cost of 0 in your stock in Katana.